willmarkevitch/movie_recommendation/README.md

 Clone the repository and install the required Python libraries listed in requirements.txt.
 Run the Jupyter Notebook movie_recommendation.ipynb to generate recommendations.
 Follow the provided instructions to input user data and explore recommendation results.

 ## Author
-Will Markevitch and Andrew Hansen wmarkevitch@ucsb.edu
+Will Markevitch and Andrew Hansen, wmarkevitch@ucsb.edu